-Remove compression garments and avoid manual lymphatic massage during the acute attack, but recommence usual compression as soon as the patient is tolerant of usual activity and compression.
-If the swelling persists, lymphoedema practitioner assessment is recommended to review compression garment to ensure correct fit.
+Avoid/remove compression garments and manual lymphatic drainage massage during the acute attack, but recommence usual compression as soon as the patient is tolerant of usual activity and compression.
+If the swelling persists, manual lymphatic drainage and bandaging may be required to ensure compression garment fit.